PizzaNachos/Rust_Learning/other/preceptron/readme.md

     Back propigation is complety wrong and broken, never changes the cost array to the next layer Doesnt properly handle different size layers ect...

+To compile the rust version habe wasm-pack installed and run `wasm-pack build --target web`